Mixed moduli in 3d N=4 higher-genus quivers: Counting marginal operators in Lagrangian 3d theories

 \paragraph{Notation for gauge group and matter content.}

 We decompose the gauge group as

 where $\nab$ is the number of abelian factors and $G_i$ are simple non-abelian factors.

 We decompose the hypermultiplet representation $\Vhyp$ into irreducible representations~$R_I$.
-For such an irreducible representation, the tensor square $R_I^{\otimes 2}$ has at most one singlet because such a singlet defines an isomorphism $R_I\simeq\Rbar_I$, which is necessarily unique up to scaling by Schur's lemma.
+For such an irreducible representation, the tensor square $R_I^2$ has at most one singlet because such a singlet defines an isomorphism $R_I\simeq\Rbar_I$, which is necessarily unique up to scaling by Schur's lemma.
 This motivates us to distinguish in our notation between \begin{itemize} \item complex representations~$\RCC_I$, such that neither $S^2\RCC_I$ nor $\Lambda^2\RCC_I$ has any singlet (for instance any representation charged under a $U(1)$ factor), \item real representation~$\RRR_I$, such that $S^2\RRR_I$~has a singlet, \item quaternionic representation~$\RHH_I$ (also called pseudoreal), such that $\Lambda^2\RHH_I$~has a singlet. \end{itemize} We use the following notation for the decomposition into irreducible representations, and specific names for different types of irreducible representations of~$G$:

 Here, $R_I,\RCC_I,\RCCbar_I,\RRR_I,\RHH_I$ are irreducible representations\footnote{In each conjugate pair of complex representations we select arbitrarily which one to call $\RCC_I$ as opposed to~$\RCCbar_I$.} of the gauge group~$G$ while the multiplicities $\Nbar_I,\NCCbar_I,\NCC_I,\NHH_I,\NRR_I$ are (possibly reducible) representations of the electric flavour symmetry group~$\Gelec$.
-Because $\Vhyp$ is a quaternionic representation, the flavour representations $\NHH_I$ and~$\NRR_I$ are quaternionic and real, respectively (in the opposite order as for the gauge representations).
+Because $\Vhyp$ is a quaternionic representation, the flavour representations $\NHH_I$ and~$\NRR_I$ are direct sums of quaternionic and real representations of the electric flavour symmetry group, respectively (in the opposite order as for the gauge representations).

 The theory of interest is assumed to have no free hypermultiplet, so that $\Vhyp$ does not include any copy of the trivial representation of~$G$.
 It is useful to introduce a notation~$\Nadj_i$ for the multiplicity of each adjoint representation $\adj(G_i)$ of a simple non-abelian gauge group factor, so